Deftextra/WebAppExample/Scripts/notes.md

 * Get request should be read-only inforamation retrieval and should be save.
 That is, it does not change anything on the server.
 (It is a impodent operation,)

+## Routing

+* ActionEndpointFactory - this is the factory which creates our enpoint.
+It does not inherit from endpointBuilder.
+* When we call different types of endponts.Map methods we are essentially adding ModelDatasources!!!

+ * We have two main componens in routing The EndpointDatasource and the conventions builder.
+The Enpoint datasource holds a set of Endpoints. when these enpoints build we apply the conventions to all the endpoints in the datasource

+ * The controller and action name are always part of the routValues (default)